tsarlewey/Sentinel-Demo/README.md

 - What calendar days can we deploy(read-only Fridays!)?
 - Should Jerry never be allowed to touch production again (Sorry Jerry)?
 - Accounts that are younger than 90 days old can't interact with certain environments.
-- The list goes on and on...
+- The list goes on and on, it is entirley up to the policy writer to

 ### Hashicorp Sentinel